GSA/training-pathway-data-practitioner/codealong-apis/labs/lab-5/readme.md

 ### GEAR DETAIL PAGE

-10. Make a copy of the file GEAR_2.html from the repository and save to your local hard drive in the same folder as the first file.
+10. Right click and download the file [GEAR_2.html](https://raw.githubusercontent.com/GSA/training-pathway-data-practitioner/master/codealong-apis/labs/lab-5/GEAR_2.html) from the repository and save to the folder you created.

 11. Open another browser tab and copy the URL from the first file.
 Then change GEAR_1.html to GEAR_2.html to open the second file in the browser.